 Talk to Your Therapist About the Situation

 Although uncomfortable, discussing your feelings with your therapist is the best course of action.
-Do not be afraid to admit to them that you are experiencing romantic feelings toward them.
+Do not be afraid to tell them you are experiencing romantic feelings toward them.
 It is the therapist’s job to help clients navigate their feelings.
-They have likely dealt with this before, and even if not, they have training in how to handle it.
+They have likely dealt with this before, and even if not, they are trained to handle it.

-Therapists are trained in a concept called “transference,” which refers to the application of specific feelings or expectations towards one person that are actually meant for another person who may be more accessible.
+Therapists are trained in a concept called “transference,” which refers to the application of specific feelings or expectations toward one person that are meant for another person.
 Your therapist can help determine whether this is a case of transference or not, and advise you accordingly.
 Understanding your feelings in this context can lead to significant insights and personal growth.

 Try to Understand Where Your Feelings Come From